-The treasure trove of creativity that is WAF bursts into Wandsworth for two weeks from 10 - 26 June 2021.
+The treasure trove of creativity that is Wandsworth Arts Fringe bursts into Wandsworth for two weeks from 10 - 26 June 2021.

 Every year, WAF shakes up South West London with an eclectic programme of arts and culture that thrills, moves and inspires audiences from across the city.